-We would like to thank the anonymous referee for constructive comments and suggestions that improve the paper.
+The authors would like to thank Volker Springel for giving us access to the developer version of the GADGET code, and to the anonymous referee for constructive comments and suggestions that improve the paper.
 This work was supported by the Lendület LP2016-11 grant awarded by the Hungarian Academy of Sciences.
-We acknowledge financial support from the agreement ASI-INAF n.2017-14-H.0, the INFN INDARK grant, and Consorzio per la Fisica of Trieste.
-M.G. is supported by NASA through Einstein Postdoctoral Fellowship Award Number PF5-160137 issued by the Chandra X-ray Observatory Center, which is operated by the SAO for and on behalf of NASA under contract NAS8-03060.
-Support for this work was also provided by
+We acknowledge financial support from the agreement ASI-INAF n.2017-14-H.0, the INFN INDARK grant, and Consorzio per la